Land is legally defined as ‘contaminated land’ where substances have a significant possibility of causing:

-- Contaminated Land Public Register (pdf)
+- maintaining a Contaminated Land Strategy (pdf)

-- Contaminated Land Strategy (pdf)
+- maintaining a Contaminated Land Public Register (pdf)